Ready in just 15 minutes, this easy sauteed bok choy recipe is wonderfully flavorful.

 Scroll down to the recipe card for detailed instructions.
 Here are the basic steps for making this recipe:

-- You start by cleaning the bok choy and drying it.
-Then cut it lengthwise, as shown in the video below.
-(Photo 1).
+You start by cleaning the bok choy and drying it.
+Then, cut it lengthwise.

-- Cover, and cook until the cores are fork-tender and can be easily pierced with a fork, 3-5 minutes.
-(Photos 4,5).
+Cover and cook until the cores are fork-tender and can be easily pierced with a fork, for 3-5 minutes.

-- That's it!
-Now all you need to do is transfer the cooked bok choy to a serving platter and pour the cooking liquids from the pan on top.
-Drizzle the dish with sesame oil, sprinkle it with red pepper flakes, and serve.
-(Photo 6).
+Transfer to a serving platter and pour the cooking liquids on top.
+Drizzle with sesame oil, sprinkle with red pepper flakes, and serve.

 Expert Tip

-There's no need to add salt to this dish.
+There's no need to add salt.
 The soy sauce adds plenty of saltiness.
-Although if you use a gluten-free soy sauce alternative, you might need to adjust the seasoning accordingly.
-Simply taste and decide for yourself.
+However, it's always a good idea to taste and decide for yourself.
+You can always sprinkle the finished dish with some extra salt.

 Recipe FAQs

-Cut it in half lengthwise - I show you how to do it in the video below.
-Then rinse and place it, cut side down, on a clean kitchen towel to dry.
-The core can hide dirt, so it's a good idea to rinse it thoroughly.
+Cut it in half lengthwise, then rinse and place it, cut side down, on a clean kitchen towel to dry.
+The core can hide dirt, so you should rinse it thoroughly.

 Serving Suggestions